Tahu964/Discord-Bot-Announcer/README.md

 # Discord-Bot-Announcer
-This is the Discord Bot Announcer for Minecraft, Created by Tahu964 This Bot has a set of features for anyone to explore.
+This is the Discord Bot Announcer Spigot Plugin for Minecraft, Created by Tahu964 This Bot has a set of features for anyone to explore.

 Download instructions: